preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: document-management-settings.png

 + **Document picker categories**: If the document picker categories that are set up in Omnia Admin should be available here, select this option.
-+ **Sharepoint document library**: If the documents created here should be saved in a specific SharePoint document library, enter the address to the library here.
++ **SharePoint document library**: If the documents created here should be saved in a specific SharePoint document library, enter the address to the library here.
 + **Allow User Upload Document**: Available when a document library has been defined here.
 Editors and authors can normally upload documents here.
 If this should be possible for all users, select this option.
 + **File storage**: Select the option if a copy of a docment an editor or author uploads, should be saved locally.
 The document is then saved in Omnia, not in SharePoint.
 This is useful if a specific version of a document should be saved with the page, for example a news page.